 You can left, center or right align the text you are previewing.

-The panel offers two filters that can be applied to the glyphs you are previewing: Inverted Preview and Blurred Preview.
+The panel offers three filters that can be applied to the glyphs you are previewing: Inverted Preview, X-Ray Preview and Blurred Preview.
 Inverted Preview lets you preview your glyphs in white on a black background.
+The X-Ray Preview offers you a “bird’s eye” view on your text.
+It allows you to see the visual rhythm of your text more clearly, so stems and counters are immediately visible.
+X-Ray can help you to achieve more balanced spacing and kerning.
 Blurred Preview lets you set a specified degree of blur on the glyphs.
-You can even apply both filters at the same time.
+You can apply several filters at the same time.

 Use Horizontal Flip and Vertical Flip to flip your glyphs, to judge your glyph shapes and their stroke balance better.